ali-rantakari/peg-markdown-highlight/README.md

 _Copyright 2011 Ali Rantakari_ -- <http://hasseg.org>

-This program uses the PEG grammar from John McFarlane's `peg-markdown` project, and the `greg` parser generator by Why The Lucky Stiff and Amos Wenger (`greg` is heavily based on `peg/leg` by Ian Piumarta).
+This program uses the PEG grammar from John MacFarlane's `peg-markdown` project, and the `greg` parser generator by Why The Lucky Stiff and Amos Wenger (`greg` is heavily based on `peg/leg` by Ian Piumarta).
 It also contains an implementation of the merge sort algorithm for linked lists by Simon Tatham.